327 E. Alpine Ave., Stockton, CA 95204 209-462-SPAY

 2) Socializing feral cats older than 3-4 months is almost impossible and even small kittens take a lot of care and work.

 3) Trying to manage feral cat colonies by trapping & killing is inhumane and ineffective.
 What is humane and effective is Trap/Neuter & Return (TNR for short).
-Sterilizing the cats avoids unwanted kittens and helps control the colony size, greatly reduces disease transmission, eliminates mating and fighting among the cats and let's them live out their lives in healthier condition.
+Sterilizing the cats avoids unwanted kittens and helps control the colony size, greatly reduces disease transmission, eliminates mating and fighting among the cats and lets them live out their lives in a healthier condition.

 4) Learning to TNR wild cats is easy & ACT offers loaner traps for a refundable $50 cash deposit.
 Instructions on how to trap are available at ACT Spay/Neuter Clinic.

+We are currently scheduling feral cats for April appointments.
 If you would like to schedule a feral cat appointment, please call 209-462-7729.
 Do Not Trap until you have an appointment.